cph-tum/mbsolve/README.md

  - tools: Various scripts in different scripting languages.

  - writer-hdf5: Writes the results into the HDF5 format.

+ - reader-hdf5: Loads simulation data from the HDF5 format.

 All libraries feature a Python interface and can be used conveniently from Python scripts, Jupyter notebooks etc. See tools/python for examples.